-This single-leg balance strengthens the quadriceps (upper thigh) muscles, which assist with ankle stabilization, so that there aren't any areas of weakness in your kinetic chain (in this case, your lower-body muscles), says Bowman.
+This single-leg balance can be challenging at the foot or ankle — but it also helps strengthen the quadriceps (upper thigh) muscles, which assist with ankle stabilization, so that there aren't any areas of weakness in your kinetic chain (in this case, your lower-body muscles), Bowman says.

 A lifetime of footwear can decrease the intrinsic strength the muscles of your feet would build walking around barefoot.
 According to Bowman, this exercise helps to restore foot strength.